We create opportunities for mothers of children with developmental disabilities to support, empower, and learn from each other.

 Mothers who have graduated from our program are more confident, more emotionally stable, and less anxious about the future.

 essential program components

-It is our ambitious goal to become the world leading expert on developing comprehensive programs for mothers of children with disabilities in poverty that successfully bring women together to access essential care for themselves and their children, create safe spaces in which to express themselves and receive support, and develop their own approaches to earning sustainable livelihoods for their families.
+It is our ambitious goal to become the world leading expert on developing comprehensive programs for mothers of children with disabilities in poverty.
+We work to bring women together to access essential care for themselves and their children, create safe spaces in which they can express themselves and receive support, and develop their own approaches to earning sustainable livelihoods for their families.

-*We currently focus primarily on mothers, as culturally they are the primary caregivers. however, we include fathers and siblings in many aspects of our program and hope to expand further into father and sibling support
+*We currently focus primarily on mothers, as culturally they are the primary caregivers in India.
+However, we include fathers and siblings in many aspects of our program and hope to expand further into father and sibling support

 Our program is based on years of ongoing consultations with mothers of children with disabilities in poverty.

 Mothers consistently outline their needs and their ideas for solutions to those needs.
 These can be formed into four broad categories:

 Need for education about childhood disability and health

 Need for money to offset the increased financial burden of rehabilitation and transportation

 Need for social support to offset the results of living in stigmatizing communities and cultures